Assault Charge Lawyer in Charlotte, NC

 - A suspect who is unfamiliar with the arrest process and seems confused is wrongly charged with resisting arrest.

-If you have been charged with assault of the below types of crimes or incidents, it is important to talk to experienced assault lawyers:
+If you have been charged with assault of the below types of crimes or incidents, it is important to talk to experienced assault charge lawyer:

 - Domestic assault